vanderhoornm/android-MythTV-Leanfront/README.md

 ## Features

-4K video plays successfully at 60fps with full 4K resolution.
+- 4K video plays successfully at 60fps with full 4K resolution.
 This is currently not achievable with the android port of mythfrontend.

-This application is is a state of development, but parts are working.
+- This application is is a state of development, but parts are working.
 It still contains some "google videos" icons and banners and the user interface needs improvement.

-Currently it will play recordings from a MythTV backend.
+- Currently it will play recordings from a MythTV backend.
 All recordings are presented in a way that is consistent with other leanback applications.
-There is no support yet for recording groups.
-All recordings in all groups are shown together in the user interface.
+The first screen shows a list of recording group.
+You can drill down to a list of titles in a recording group.

-This application uses the MythTV api to communicate with the backend.
+- This application uses the MythTV api to communicate with the backend.
 It needs no access to the database password, and will work on all versions of mythbackend.
-Note that the settings ask for the myth protocol port but the application currently is not using it.

-Voice search within the application is supported.
+- Voice search within the application is supported.
+- With backend on master or recent MythTV V30 this frontend will prevent idle shutdown on teh backend.
+On older backends you need to take steps to ensure the backend does not shut down whil playback is occurring.
+- Bookmarks are supported.
+Bookmarks can be stored on MythTV or on the local leanback frontend.
+In cases where there is no seek table the system may have to store the bookmark locally.
+In cases where there is no seel=ktable the system stores the bookmark on MythTV based on an assumed frame rate.
+The frame rate can be set in the Settings page.
+If the frame rate set is different from the actual frame rate, the location of teh bookmark set here will be incorrect when viewed from mythfrontend.
+- The "Watched" flag is set if you get to the end of the recoding during playback.
+To ensure it is set, press forward or down arrow to get to the end before exiting playback.
+The "Watched" flag is unset if you start watching again and do not get to the end.
+- There is a delete/undelete option sop that you can delete shows after watching.

 ## Restrictions

 - Playback with the shield needs a TV that supports AC3 (I believe all TVs should support that) as the shield is unable to decode AC3 in hardware.
 The amazon fire stick 4K will decode AC3 in hardware so works on a monitor without AC3 support.
 You must select surround sound or auto in the shield audio setup.
+- There is no support for watching LiveTV or Recordings in progress at present.

 ## To Do List

 Planned additions and fixes.

-- Prevent backend shutdown, except if frontend minimized.
-Currently the backend could shut down in the middle of playback.
-- Use service call to get preview image.
-Currently it is going direct to the image.
-- Use bookmarks to stop and continue playback.
-Currently it always starts at the beginning and does not save the position on exit.
-- Allow delete after watching.
-- Recording groups support needed.
 - Videos need to be supported (only recordings are currently shown).
-- Periodically refresh program list.
-If recordings change while the app is running it does not know about the changes.
 - LiveTV and in progress recordings.
 I don't know if we can support these.
 - Subtitles.
-- Clean up icons and images.
-- Clean up unused code.
 - Improve settings page.
-- Do we need grid view?
-Currently it is there but maybe not useful.
 - Sort out license.
 The sample app uses apache license.
-- When exiting playback the display is not focused on the recording just played.
-It jumps to the top of the list.
-- Better error handling, for example if the backend is down or cannot be contacted.
-- Anamorphic content is not showing correctly.
 - Allow search from android home screen.
 - Allow recommendations from android home screen.